guidance-guarantee-programme/pension_guidance/content/pension_types.md

 The pension you get from the government is called the State Pension.
 You get it when you reach [State Pension age](https://www.gov.uk/calculate-state-pension/y/age).

-The most you can currently get from the basic State Pension is £113.10 per week.
+The most you can currently get from the basic State Pension is £113.10 per week, rising to £115.95 in April 2015.
 You don’t normally get it automatically - you have to [claim the State Pension](https://www.gov.uk/state-pension/how-to-claim).

 If you reach State Pension age on or after 6 April 2016 you’ll get the [new State Pension](https://www.gov.uk/new-state-pension).